JackRabbit911/simple-route/README.md

   ```
   Before invoke the controller is wrapped in class implements RequestHandleInterface.
   Therefore, we recommend using a controller that implements the RequestHandlerInterface right away
 * Router does not create instances of the Route class until match pattern and uri.
 This saves memory and time.

+### Happy use for You!
+Try the [demo](https://github.com/JackRabbit911/simple-route/tree/master/demo) for get more examples